nsarang/motif_bionet/README.md

 ## Overview
 This repo is based on an implementation of the paper [Identification of large disjoint motifs in biological networks](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1271-7).
 Biological networks provide great potential to understand how cells function.
-Network motifs, frequent topological patterns, are key structures through which biological networks operate.
-Finding motifs in biological networks remains to be computationally challenging task as the size of the motif and the underlying network grow.
+Network motifs, common topological patterns, are critical structures through which biological networks operate.
+Finding motifs in biological networks remains to be a computationally challenging task as the size of the motif and the underlying network grow.
 Often, different copies of a given motif topology in a network share nodes or edges.
 Counting such overlapping copies introduces significant problems in motif identification.

 ## Citation
 > Elhesha R, Kahveci T. Identification of large disjoint motifs in biological networks.
 BMC Bioinformatics.
 2016;17(1):408.